palanikumarfiserv/Banking-Product-Payments/docs/getting-started.md

 ## Registration

-To validate and deploy Fiserv banking APIs into production, you are required to create an account on the Fiserv Developer Studio.
+To validate and deploy Fiserv banking APIs into production, you are required to create an account on Fiserv Developer Studio.
 This registration helps to create a development environment to get credentials for sandbox testing and live environments.
 However, registration is not required to learn about our API integration process and test the APIs.

 ### Setting up an Account

-To set up an account on the Fiserv Developer Studio, follow the steps below:
+To set up an account on Fiserv Developer Studio, follow the steps below:
-1. Go to the Fiserv Developer Studio registration page
+1. Go to Fiserv Developer Studio registration page
 2. Follow the instructions on the screen to set up your account according to your integration requirements
-3. Sign into your Fiserv Developer Studio account after it is activated
+3. Sign on to your Fiserv Developer Studio account after it is activated

 ## Authentication